cezamee/Yoda/README.md

 > WSL2 has limited eBPF support.
 If the above commands fail:
 > Download a compatible vmlinux.h and install the required tools manually.
 > ```sh
-> $ curl -o vmlinux.h https://github.com/libbpf/libbpf/blob/master/.github/actions/build-selftests/vmlinux.h
+> $ curl -o vmlinux.h https://raw.githubusercontent.com/libbpf/libbpf/refs/heads/master/.github/actions/build-selftests/vmlinux.h
 > $ sudo apt-get install linux-hwe-6.5-tools-common
 > ```

-### MAC Signature Tool
+### ᝰ.ᐟ MAC Signature Tool

 Yoda uses a weak-collision MAC signature to filter packets.
 The Python script `tools/gen_mac_sig.py` generates compatible MAC addresses or retrieves the signature for a given MAC address.
 You can generate a MAC address with a specific signature or retrieve the signature for an existing MAC address.